PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

             app:layout_constraintTop_toTopOf="parent"
             app:layout_constraintVertical_bias="0.0"
             app:navGraph="@navigation/nav_frags" />
 ```
-- Now we do not need <span>
+- Now we do not need the below code in **SettingsActivity**<span>
  ``` js
 replaceFragment(SettingsFragment.newInstance(), false,R.id.fragmentContainerView)
 ```
-</span> in the **SettingsActivity** .We now just need to do one last change in the SettingsFragment i.e. we need to add findNavController.
+- We now just need to do one last change in the SettingsFragment i.e. we need to add findNavController.
 - The change in the <font color="#dd4124">SettingsFragment</font> is :
 ```kotlin
 override fun onPreferenceTreeClick(preference: Preference): Boolean {